Andriiklymiuk/corgi/README.md

 ## FAQ
-- psql: FATAL:  database "corgi" does not exist

-Because database dumps (copies) still need to have `corgi` db, you need to connect manually to db and create empty database with name `corgi` in there

 - -bash: ./pre-commit: /bin/bash: bad interpreter: Operation not permitted

 For this you need to go to .githooks folder and run